-Every vehicle new to Australia must meet minimum safety standards that maintain the safest possible environment for all road users and our community.
+The department administers road vehicle standards legislation and undertakes compliance and safety investigation activities to ensure road vehicles meet minimum safety and environmental standards that maintain the safest possible environment for the community.

 Road Vehicle Standards laws

 To ensure vehicles on our roads are safe, secure and environmentally-friendly, the Road Vehicle Standards (RVS) laws established a new regulatory framework for road vehicle importers and manufacturers when they replaced the Motor Vehicle Standards Act 1989 (MVSA) on 1 July 2021.

 Before importing a road vehicle into Australia you must obtain an approval to import the vehicle from the department.

 Reporting a vehicle safety or non-compliance issue

 This page provides members of the public, industry and other regulators with the opportunity to report potential vehicle safety issues, as well as possible non-compliance with the RVS legislation.

 All applications under the RVS legislation are submitted through ROVER our online applications and approvals portal.
 During the transitional period (1 July 2021 to 30 June 2023 some MVSA portals are still available.